How to Start a Cleaning Business

 Determine How Much to Charge

 Deciding the price of your services goes and-in-hand with creating a budget.
 "Do not sell yourself short by undercharging," Wright stresses.
 Once you figure out what your costs are, you know how much money you need to bring in.
 You have to balance the number of clients you need with how much you charge in order to make your budget work.
 Also research other local cleaning companies to see what they're charging.
+How do housekeepers set their cleaning rates?
+They may charge hourly rates, flat rates, per-room rates, square footage rates, or project rates.
+To learn more about which is right for you, read up on how to set housecleaning rates.

 Get a Business License